 From a business perspective, I’ve found the UN Global Sustainability Goals a really useful framework that helped me get clarity on the positive impact I want to have in the world.
 I’ll be sharing more about these goals in a future article/podcast episode.

-2. Define your social impact mission statement
+2. Define your business impact mission statement

-Once you’ve started to get clarity on what your business stands for, and especially if you want to be known for being a business that does good in the world, it’s worth defining a social impact mission statement.
+Once you’ve started to get clarity on what your business stands for, and especially if you want to be known for being a business that does good in the world, it’s worth defining a business impact mission statement.

-What is a social impact mission statement?
+What is a business impact mission statement?